moos/wordpos/README.md

 Please note: all API are async since the underlying WordNet library is async.

-WordPOS is a subclass of natural's [WordNet class](https://github.com/NaturalNode/natural#wordnet) and inherits call its methods.
+WordPOS is a subclass of natural's [WordNet class](https://github.com/NaturalNode/natural#wordnet) and inherits all its methods.

 ### getX()